 Take a Swim

-On the same day that you hike to the top of a mountain that may still have snow, you can also swim in Olympic National Park.
+On the same day you hike to the top of a mountain that may still have snow, you can swim in Olympic National Park.
 Lake Crescent has dedicated swimming areas so people of all ages can enjoy taking a dip.

 I like stopping here after a morning of hiking to relax for a little bit before exploring the rest of the park.
 Having lunch here is a great option if you want to eat somewhere scenic during your one day in Olympic National Park.